 When we got home that day from Noah’s discharge and from ringing that bell, he was wearing his end of treatment medal proudly around his neck.
 He held the medal in his hand, looked up at me with a smile and said, ‘I got my medal, I can’t wait until Kalea gets hers.’
 Tears streamed down my face.
 Because no matter what, they are each other’s biggest fans.”

 This is an exclusive story to Love What Matters.
 For permission to use, email Exclusive@LoveWhatMatters.com.

 This story was submitted to Love What Matters by Nohea Avery of Torrance, California.
 You can follow their journey on Instagram.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter.

 Read more about these sweet kiddos’ diagnoses here:

 ‘I’m sorry, but we found a mass in your daughter’s brain.’
 I thought that would be the worst day of my life.
 Little did I know, only 13 days later, THAT would actually be the worst day of my life.’